masylum/mongolia/README.md

 It fills your validator with errors if any of the queries fail (good to avoid duplicated data)

     validateQuery(validations, callback)

-Adds an error to your validator

-    addError(name, value)

 Example using some of the validator features: